Michelangelo and the Sistine Chapel. It's hard to think of one without thinking of the other.

 While this became the Pope's private chapel, there was another papal chapel on Vatican grounds.
 It was known as the "Cappella Magna," which means greater chapel.

 Francesco della Rovere was elected pope in 1471.
 He took the name Sixtus IV.

-Pope Sixtus IV was known for many things but probably his most famous accomplishment was the restoration, or rather rebuilding, of the Cappella Magna, which had become decrepit.
+Pope Sixtus IV was known for many things including rebuilding the Cappella Magna, which had become decrepit.

-The exterior is plain, which was typical of churches buildings of the time.
-There is no decorative doorway, since access to it is from inside the Papal Palace.
+The exterior is plain, typical of churches of the time.
+There's no decorative doorway, since access to it is from inside the Papal Palace.

 The ceiling is a barrel vault with windows.
 It was meant to also act as a fortress, another architectural feature that was typical of churches of the period.

 There is a marble screen (transenna) across the middle of the chapel.